jcbvm/require-i18next/README.md

 );
 ```
 NOTES:
-- when using the supportedLngs option mentioned below, make sure to
+ - When using the supportedLngs option mentioned below, make sure to
    add this additional namespaces to the list of supported namespaces.

 ## Configuration